Teenage girl

 Understanding and Supporting Dysregulation

-Spectrum Gaming is an autistic led UK based charity who aim to create a world where every autistic young person knows who they are, is ok and they can be themselves, whilst developing meaningful relationships and achieving personal goals.
+Spectrum Gaming is an autistic led UK based charity who aim to create a world where every autistic young person knows who they are, is ok, and they can be themselves, whilst developing meaningful relationships and achieving personal goals.

 They have created resources to support young people to reach their full potential.

-Including: Autism and Sleep, Sensory Toolkit, The Nest Approach – understanding and supporting meltdowns amongst others.
+Including: Autism and Sleep, Sensory Toolkit, The Nest Approach – understanding and supporting dysregulation amongst others.
 Resources | Spectrum Gaming

 Personal Budgets